17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Buckhorn Saloon and Texas Ranger Museum

 Climb up to the third floor to find some stuffed oddities.
-Taxidermy animals from around the globe are posed in lifelike stances.
-You might feel like they’re about to pounce!
+Taxidermied animals from around the globe are posed in lifelike stances.
+(They’re so realistic you might feel as if they’re about to pounce!)

 RELATED: When to Visit San Antonio